Mhwwww/Lotus/GeoBroker-Client/src/main/kotlin/de/hasenburg/geoverdemo/geoVER/Readme.md

 - press 'Show Warnings' to waiting for the matching events

 ### Matching Events
-- start PublishingClient.kt(default topic is 'info')
+- start _PublishingClient.kt_ in "/geoVER/publisher" folder.(default topic is 'info')
 - press 'Show Warnings' after publishing events to see the 'warnings'
 - press 'Show Information' after publishing events to see the geo-fence matching events.
 -